jorenn92/Snapweb/README.md

 This is created for personal use in conjunction with [jorenn92/Snapserver-spotify-airplay](https://github.com/jorenn92/Snapserver-spotify-airplay) to manage multiroom audio in my residence.

-You may use this, but i (probably) won't react to bugs / PR's (unless they fix/improve things i also experience)
+You may use this, but i (probably) won't react to bugs / PR's (unless they fix/improve things i find useful)

 # Original Snapweb documentation